s-lck/HolisticPwning/docs/README.md

 !!! quote ""

-    Bring you offensive spirit to the next level
+    Bring your offensive spirit to the next level